Your preference has been updated for this session. To permanently change your account setting, go to My Account

 anchor-icon Table of Contents dropdown-icon

-What is NAD+?
+What Is NAD+?

 Nicotinamide adenine dinucleotide (NAD+) is found in all living cells.
-NAD+ is the active form of vitamin B3 is nicotinamide adenine dinucleotide (NAD+).
-Although common forms of B3 like niacin and niacinamide have been around as dietary supplements for decades, newer and more specialized forms such as nicotinamide mononucleotide (NMN) and nicotinamide riboside (NR) are gaining a lot of scientific evidence in fighting against some of the key aspects of cellular aging.1-4
+It is the most active form of vitamin B3.
+Although common forms of B3, like niacin and niacinamide, have been around as dietary supplements for decades, newer and more specialized NAD+ boosting supplements are gaining a lot of scientific evidence that they work better in fighting against some of the key aspects of cellular aging.

 • A decline in metabolism, leading to weight gain and poor blood sugar control